slurmulon/gooey/README.md

 ## Problem

-Single Page Applications (SPAs) enable incredibly responsive user experiences on the web by loading an application once and then dynamically updating the state of the client application via JavaScript and asynchronous HTTP requests.
+Single Page Applications (SPAs) enable incredibly responsive user experiences by loading a web application once and then dynamically updating the state of the client application via JavaScript and asynchronous HTTP requests.

-SPAs are innovative and play an integral role in slick modern web experiences, but the engineers of these applications are often faced with challenges regarding state.
+SPAs are innovative and an integral part of the modern web, but the engineers of these applications are often faced with challenges regarding state.
 I've described the issues as I see them in both abstract and concrete terms.

 ### Abstract